asalber/asalber.github.io/statistics/manual/introduction.md

 According to their role in the study:

-- **Independent variables**: Variables that no depends on other variables in the study.
+- **Independent variables**: Variables that do not depend on other variables in the study.
 Usually they are manipulate in an experiment in order to observe their effect on a dependent variable.
 They are also known as *predictor variables*.

-- **Dependent variables**: Variables that depends on other variables in the study.
+- **Dependent variables**: Variables that depend on other variables in the study.
 They are not manipulated in an experiment and are also known as *outcome variables*.

 **Example**.
 In a study on the performance of students in a course, the intelligence of students and the daily study time are independent variables, while the course grade is a dependent variable.